 Overall I very much enjoyed the talk, thank you very much!

+-great!

+Style comment: The style is clear, slightly informal.

 11) The presentation was very well prepared and started with interesting introduction.
 Theories of six men followed by the definition of creativity, and the talk concluded with a summary of implications.
 The speaker spoke clearly, with correct pronunciation, and supported the talk with suitable stories and jokes.
 The author prepared a lot of relevant and supporting materials, including simple and more hard-to-follow visuals.
 However, I would consider adding some footers.
 Besides, it was not easy for me to follow the part about six thinking hats because I immediately forgot the meaning of colours.